 RLM’s primary opposition to abortion is grounded in reasoned reflection on the scientific facts about the being who is present in the womb or the petri dish: that being is, from the moment of conception, an indisputably living, human individual.
 There is no point during the continuum of fetal development, from conception to birth, where one could, without arbitrariness, identify a break in that continuum, a point before which that living human individual could be said to be nonliving, nonhuman, not an individual being.
 We further observe that any criterion that could be applied to question or deny the full humanity of the unborn child could also be applied, with equal arbitrariness, to many other living human individuals who all people understand to be fully human; i.e., the comatose, the physically disabled, the mentally impaired, the infant.

 RLM rejects as specious and arbitrary the assertion that, while the unborn child may be a living human individual, it is not a person and therefore need not be accorded legal rights, such as the right not to be killed without due process.
-Before it is a legal right, the right not to be killed without justification is a natural, unalienable human right possessed by all living human individuals.
+Legality aside, the right not to be killed without justification is a natural, unalienable human right possessed by all living human individuals.
 To say that it is unalienable means that it is not a right that is granted or bestowed by society or by the state.
 It is a right possessed by nature, by what a human being is.
 The right to life became a legal right because it was recognized to be a basic natural right that the state was obligated to protect; That right to life may be acknowledged by the state.
 It may be ignored by the state, but it is not dependent for its existence on the state.

 For that reason, Right to Life of Michigan rejects the assertion that the unborn child may be aborted because it is unwanted.
 Being wanted tells us about the attitude of the outsider toward the unborn child; it does not tell us anything about the nature of the child.
 The natural right to life of any living human individual is not dependent upon and, therefore, cannot be negated by the desires or attitudes of others.
-No living human individual can be someone else’s property or an object of property rights or claims of disposition, as the “unwantedness” argument implies.
+No living human individual can be someone else’s property, or an object of property rights or claims of disposition, as the “unwantedness” argument implies.
 Moreover, we know from the long lists of people waiting to adopt that, in fact, there is no unborn child who is not wanted by someone.